schatzlab/biomedicalresearch2017/assignments/assignment1/README.md

 - Question 2d.
 Is the normal distribution a good fit for the observed distribution?

 - Question 2e.
-Repeat steps 2a through 2d but distributing 2,000 balls into 100 bins (implement, compute mean/stdev, plot, overlay, evaluate)
+Repeat steps 2a through 2d but distributing 2,000 balls into 100 bins (Hint: make sure to do all steps: implement, compute mean/stdev, plot, overlay, evaluate)

 ### Packaging